-The mechanical structure and the electronic boards are the same from the last year and further description can be found in [1].
+The mechanical structure and the electronic boards are the same from the last year, described briefly on this paper, and detailed information can be found in [1].
 The next sections presents the newest modifications of WR Magic features details, most of them on the computer systems (artificial intelligence and computer vision systems).